Percy Jackson: An Age Gone By

 "I tried to warn you."
 She said.

 Artemis looked at her, then all her hunters.
 Phoebe.
 Elizabeth.
 Victoria.
 Mara.
 Kathleen.
 Sarah.
 Emily.
 Angelina.
 Jennifer.
 Winifred.
 Anna.
 Christina.
 And Zoe.
-All loyal and all had devoted their very souls to her.
+All loyal, and all had devoted their very souls to her.
 From the youngest, Angelina and Emily, to the oldest, Zoe and Phoebe.
 There was no questioning their resolves.
 Only experience, which Zoe held the most of.
 Zoe had been with her since the bastard minor god Herakles had betrayed her, and that was over three millennia ago.
-The younger hunters who knew little of the ancient times would be more disconnected than Zoe and Phoebe, who were her only surviving hunters that had firsthand experience of antiquity.
+The younger hunters who knew little of the ancient times would be more disconnected than Zoe and Phoebe.
+They were her only surviving hunters that had firsthand experience of antiquity.

 They all needed to hear this, they all had to or else the Hunt would never stay the same.
 She had to mend a broken trust, which she let fester for two millennia.